gjtorikian/html-pipeline/README.md

 ```

 ## Extending
-If you need a custom filter, you can write your own.
-All that is needed is a
+To write a custom filter, you need a class with a `call` method that inherits
-class that inherits from `HTML::Pipeline::Filter` and has a `call` method.
-For
+from `HTML::Pipeline::Filter`.

-example this filter adds a base url to images that are root relative:
+For example this filter adds a base url to images that are root relative:

 ```ruby
 require 'uri'